Skip to content

 BY THE END OF FOUR SESSIONS, YOU WILL HAVE:

-• A deeper understanding of your own response to conflict.
+• A clearer understanding of your own response to tension, and a toolkit to help you navigate that response.

-• A chance to look at a particular situation in your own practice.
+• Practiced applying a conflict mapping tool to a particular situation with tension or conflict in your own work.

 Image shows a group working together.
 The group are working in a way that suggests it is a facilitated group session or workshop.